sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/06-sbt-new-and-Templates.md

 sbt new and Templates
 ---------------------

-sbt 0.13.13 adds `new` command, which helps create new build definitions.
+sbt 0.13.13 adds a new command called new, to create new build definitions from a template.
-The `new` command is extensible via a mechanism called the template resolver.
+The `new` command is extensible via a mechanism called the [template resolver](#Template+Resolver).

 ### Trying new command

-To get started, you need to first install sbt 0.13.13 launcher or above.
+First, you need sbt's launcher version 0.13.13 or above.
-Normally the exact version for the `sbt` launcher does not matter because it will use the one specified in `project/build.properties`;
+Normally the exact version for the `sbt` launcher does not matter because it will use the version specified by `sbt.version` in `project/build.properties`;
-however in this case we would need 0.13.13+ `sbt` because we would want it to work without `project/build.properties`.
+however for new sbt's launcher 0.13.13 or above is required as the command functions without a `project/build.properties` present.

 Next, run: